 Maasai Stoves & Solar Project

 While supporting a secondary school in the Maasai village of Eluwai, the ICSEE was invited by the school’s founder to visit and evaluate a serious issue.
-Dr. Lange was asked to review the challenge of health-threatening indoor smoke and high wood fuel consumption plaguing the homes of the people.
-When he viewed the conditions the Maasai were facing, he decided to focus on this area as one particularly appropriate for the stove and solar work of the ICSEE.
+The founder asked Dr. Lange to review the challenge of health-threatening indoor smoke and high wood fuel consumption plaguing the homes of the people.
+When Lange viewed the conditions the Maasai were facing, he decided to focus on this area as one particularly appropriate for the stove and solar work of the ICSEE.
 As a result, this commitment led to the establishment of the Maasai Stoves & Solar Project.